 Reech Group used talent analytics to make better talent, recruiting, and training decisions.
 As their Chief People Experience Officer, Sally Young, said: “Once leaders can see that people analytics is applicable to solving their problems, they use it, which in turn helps build their capabilities as strategic people leaders.”

 Many companies also are using workforce analytics to improve their diversity, equity, and inclusion (DEI) performance.

 Broadly, talent analytics can help organizations improve their talent management processes to maximize employee satisfaction, engagement, performance, and retention.

-Talent analytics sits at the intersection of people and big data.
+Talent analytics sits at the intersection between people and big data.
 It uses data and computing power to help make sense of an organization's human capital, and to drive strategic change.
-While many organizations have brilliant leaders capable of making sound talent-management decisions given the right information, it’s sometimes a challenge to make sense of massive volumes of data—especially when it comes from different sources, and says different things.
+While many organizations have brilliant leaders capable of making sound talent management decisions given the right information, it’s often a challenge to make sense of massive volumes of data—especially when it comes from different sources, and says different things.

 This is where having the right talent analytics tools in place can help.
 Employee satisfaction tools, for example, can help identify key benchmark data, and uncover underlying problems, trends, and opportunities.
 Strategic compensation tools can keep tabs on employee compensation levels to ensure they’re commensurate with employee performance, and inline with the market.
 Talent pathway and managers’ tools can help to identify top performers on a team, map a desirable career pathway for them, and place them in positions of greater influence.